RayTracing/raytracing.github.io/README.md

 ```

 We recommend building and running the `Release` version (especially before the final render) for
-the fastest results, unless you need extra debugging information of the (default) debug build.
+the fastest results, unless you need the extra debug information provided by the (default) debug
+build.

 ### CMake GUI on Windows
 You may choose to use the CMake GUI when building on windows.